gopherine/evmos-conploy/README.md

 make deploy
 # Check if the contract is deployed successfully
 make check
-# Query smart contract
+# Query smart contract to get balance when given no arguments it returns owner_address balance
+make balanceOf
-make read
+make balanceOf address=SOME_ADDRESS
-# Transact tokens from owner_address to reciever_address
+# Transact tokens from owner_address to reciever_address with supplied amount
-make transact from=FROMADDRESS to=RECIEVER_ADDRESS
+make transfer amount=AMOUNT to=RECIEVER_ADDRESS
 ```

 ## Testing